Field telephone

+History

 Field telephones replaced flag signals and the telegraph as an efficient means of communication.
-The first field telephones had a battery to power the voice transmission, a hand-cranked generator to signal another field telephone or a manually-operated telephone exchange, and an electromagnetic ringer which sounded when current from a remote generator arrived.
+The first field telephones had a battery to power the voice transmission, a hand-cranked generator to signal another field telephone or a manually operated telephone exchange, and an electromagnetic ringer which sounded when current from a remote generator arrived.
 This technology was used from the 1910s to the 1980s.
 Later the ring signal was operated by a pushbutton or automatically as on domestic telephones.
 Manual systems are still widely used, and are often compatible with the older equipment.

 Shortly after the invention of the telephone, attempts were made to adapt the technology for military use.
 Telephones were already being used to support military campaigns in British India and in British colonies in Africa in the late 1870s and early 1880s.
 In the United States telephone lines connected fortresses with each other and with army headquarters.
 They were also used for fire control at fixed coastal defence installations.
 The first telephone for use in the field was developed in the United States in 1889 but it was too expensive for mass production.
 Subsequent developments in several countries made the field telephone more practicable.
 The wire material was changed from iron to copper, devices for laying wire in the field were developed and systems with both battery-operated sets for command posts and hand generator sets for use in the field were developed.
-The first purposely-designed field telephones were used by the British in the Second Boer War.
+The first purposely designed field telephones were used by the British in the Second Boer War.
 They were used more extensively in the Russo-Japanese War, where all infantry regiments and artillery divisions on both sides were equipped with telephone sets.
 By the First World War the use of field telephones was widespread, and a start was made at intercepting them.